Learning About Healthy Exercise

-The need for more exercise is one of the most universal acknowledgements made by those who make new year’s resolutions, but it’s easy to backslide, especially when hectic days start to take over.
-We all know the importance of an active lifestyle, healthy exercise and healthy habits, but sometimes actually living it out gets difficult.
+The need for more exercise is one of the most universal acknowledgments made by those who make new year’s resolutions, but it’s easy to backslide, especially when hectic days start to take over.
+We all know the importance of an active lifestyle, healthy exercise. and healthy habits, but sometimes actually living it out gets difficult.
 A great way to incorporate physical activity into your homeschool, build good habits from an early age, connect with others in your community, and spend time as a family is to take up a healthy activity together.
 Check out this week’s Homeschool Living for some inspiration and ideas for incorporating exercise and physical fitness into your homeschool family life.

 As adults, we often envy the energy and enthusiasm displayed by young children–especially when we find ourselves in the position of keeping up with them!
 However, over time and with the increasing ubiquity of electronic entertainment for younger and younger consumers, you might find yourself struggling to keep that enthusiasm for physical activity alive in your kids.
 Check out these 11 ways to encourage your child to be physically active from HealthyChildren.org.
 From encouraging natural interests and providing easy access to simple, active toys, to modeling healthy behavior and planning for activity, you’ll find plenty of ways to incorporate healthy exercise and activity into your homeschool living.